steamship-core/python-client/docs/plugins/developing/index.rst

 3. Set up your virtual environment

 We recommend using Python virtual environments for development.
-To set one up, run the following command from this directory:
+To set one up, run the following command from your plugin's root directory:

 .. code:: bash